Our Business and Organisational Structure

 Supplier Due Diligence and Risk Assessments

-As a financial services firm, BLME does not have direct exposure to a high-risk of Modern Slavery, but despite this BLME is committed to: (i) undertaking appropriate due diligence on its Supply-Chain commensurate with its legal obligations; (ii) obtaining appropriate attestations of compliance from suppliers in its Supply-Chain; and (iii) carrying out appropriate monitoring and oversight of the Supply-Chain.
-These actions are designed to ensure that BLME does not do business with any third-party (directly or indirectly) which poses a risk that BLME will be unable to comply with its obligations under the Modern Slavery Act 2015 or which pose a risk that Modern Slavery is present in the Supply-Chain.
-The result of such activities for BLME’s 2023 financial year are reported at the end of this Statement.
+BLME does not have direct exposure to a high-risk of Modern Slavery, but nether-the-less it is committed to: (i) undertaking appropriate due diligence on its Supply-Chain commensurate with its legal obligations; (ii) obtaining appropriate attestations of compliance from suppliers in its Supply-Chain; and (iii) carrying out appropriate monitoring and oversight of the Supply-Chain.

 Employee Training